ApiLogicServer/Docs/docs/Sample-AI.md

 ![ai-driven-automation](images/sample-ai/ai-driven-automation.png)

-In minutes, you've used ChatGPT and API Logic Server to convert an idea into working software -- 5 rules, 4 lines of Python.
+In minutes, you've used ChatGPT and API Logic Server to convert an idea into working software.
+It required only 5 rules, and 20 lines of Python.
 The process was simple:

 * Used the `ApiLogicServer create` command to create an executable project
     * A **Self-Serve API** to unblock UI Developers -- Day 1